wamp-proto/wamp-proto/spec/advanced.md

             }
          },
          "subscriber": {
          }
       }
     }]

-*Example: A Router implementing the role of Broker and supporting all advanced features.*
+*Example: A Router implementing the role of Broker and supporting multiple advanced features.*

     [1, 9129137332, {
       "roles": {